Hasthiya/OAuth2.0App/README.md

 Login with github credentials to view the profile.
 <br>
 **Important**
-If the nodemon dosent start the server properly use `node index.js` to strat the server
+If the nodemon dosen't start the server properly use `node index.js` to start the server